Savik Shuster: Career in Russia

-From 1988 (when he didn't speak Russian often) to 2001, Shuster worked for Radio Free Europe/Radio Liberty.
+From 1988 (when he did not speak Russian often) to 2001, Shuster worked for Radio Free Europe/Radio Liberty.
 From 1996 to 2001 he was the head of their Moscow office.
 In 1998 he began presenting a football show on NTV.
 Radio Liberty fired him over a perceived conflict of interest during Gazprom's takeover of NTV from Vladimir Gusinsky's Media-MOST in April 2001.
 Radio Liberty said that, by continuing with his (Football) program at NTV, Shuster had violated its professional code and policy over conflicts of interests.
 Weeks after Gazprom's takeover, Shuster began anchoring NTV's "Hero of the Day" interview show and then "Svoboda Slova" (Freedom of Speech).
 Until 2004, he was the host of several talkshows on the NTV channel.
 Allegedly Shuster's and his employer NTV's coverage of the Moscow hostage crisis infuriated (then) President Vladimir Putin in 2002.
 In 2004 his show "Freedom of Speech" was awarded a "TEFI" by the Russian Academy of Television.
 Shuster's last Russian show was cancelled by NTV because "the audience was too old".
 According to Shuster, this was not the real reason the station closed his talkshow: "the truth was the Kremlin could no longer afford an open, live show".
 According to Shuster, in the Soviet era "in Kiev it was a dream to get to Moscow, but now Putin's politics is killing a lot of creativity, and Moscow is becoming less attractive for Ukrainians".